ChackDan/PStemp/Remove-AzureRmServiceFabricNodes.md

 PS c:> Remove-AzureRmServiceFabricNodes -ResourceGroupName myResourceGroup -ClusterName myCluster -NumberOfNodesToRemove 2	-NodeTypeName n1
 ```

-This command will remove 2 nodes from the node type n1
+This command will remove 2 nodes from the node type n1, if it is safe to do so.

 ## PARAMETERS